Bank Holiday delivery & collection

 If you like the ease and convenience of the pill, but you can’t take the combined pill or you don’t want to, the POP is an excellent alternative.

-People on combined contraceptives shouldn’t stop taking these when they’re called for their vaccine.
+The FSRH still advises that people taking combined contraceptives such as the combined pill, patch or ring, should have a COVID-19 vaccine.
+People on combined contraceptives shouldn’t stop taking these when they’re vaccinated.
 It won’t help and means you could risk getting pregnant.

 If you’re worried about blood clot risk in general with combined contraceptives, you can speak to your GP or send us a message in your Patient Record about switching your contraception.